IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 **PRIMARY CAUSES & SOLUTIONS:**

 1.  **`_NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY` is MISSING or INCORRECT in the Cloud Build Trigger.**
     *   **Check Browser Console:** Look for "CRITICAL STRIPE ERROR" messages on the deployed prototype.
+The error message comes from `src/app/layout.tsx` if the key is missing.
     *   **Cloud Build Trigger:** Ensure `_NEXT_PUBLIC_STRIPE_PUBLISHABLE_KEY` is set to your correct **TEST** key (`pk_test_...`) in the substitution variables.
 Redeploy/Rebuild.

 ---